Impact of Raydium on Your Token's Success

 For tokens created using 20lab's token generator, standard AMM compatibility is guaranteed as we ensure that your token contains only supported extensions - Transfer Fees, Metadata or Metadata Pointer.
 This means you can confidently create your pool using the Standard AMM option without any compatibility concerns.

 However, it's important to note that if your token has freeze authority enabled, you should consider disabling it before creating your pool.
 Raydium will display a freeze authority warning to potential traders, which could impact your token's credibility and trading acceptance.
-By addressing these technical requirements upfront, you'll ensure a smooth and professional launch on Raydium's platform.

 Step-by-Step Liquidity Addition Guide